For Property Owners

 By DemetriPublished February 2026

-Mock Airbnb listing with REMOVED stamp - illustrating unregistered rental risks in Cyprus from May 2026
+Mock Airbnb listing with REMOVED stamp - illustrating unregistered rental risks in Cyprus after the May 2026 registration deadline

 By Demetri Petrou Reviewed April 2026 Based in Paphos, Cyprus

-In short: If your property isn't registered by May, you could lose visibility—or your listing entirely.
+In short: If your property isn't registered yet, you could lose visibility—or your listing entirely.

 2Registration Requirements for Cyprus Short-Term Rentals